|

 expecting weeks of cold and wet.
 Almost all users of running shoes for backpacking also use two hiking sticks, and I strongly recommend that.

-Susan has been using REI's carbon fiber poles, no longer made.
-I've been using Black Diamond Ultra Distance folding fixed length poles.
+Susan and I use Black Diamond Ultra Distance folding fixed length poles.

 from REI